Bandyboy03/data_146/MidtermCorrections.md

 ```
 #### Reflection
 An alias is used while importing pandas in order to have 'pd' represent pandas.
 This makes it easier when coding because you don't have to type as much

 ### Question 17

-If we were to perform a linear regression using only the feature identified in question 15, what would be the coefficient of determination?
-Enter your answer to two decimal places, for example: 0.12

-Note: It is possible to compute this in a single line of code.
 #### My Answer:
 ```
 import pandas as pd